UniversalDevicesInc-PG3/udi-poly-Airthings-Consumer/README.md

 ### Configuration

-Open the Configuration Page for the Nodeserver in the Polyglot UI and view the [Configuration Help](/POLYGLOT_CONFIG.md) available on that page.
+Open the Configuration Page for the Nodeserver in the Polyglot UI and view the [Configuration Help](/CONFIG.md) available on that page.

 ## Requirements

-TBD
+This supports consumer devices from <a href="https://www.airthings.com/">Airthings</a>.
+Currently it has only been tested with a Wave Plus device, but is currently built in a generic way to support any sensor.
+But, if that sensor doesn't support everything the Wave Plus does then you will see those drivers with empty values.
+I will work on resolving this withough requiring customizing the interface for each device.

 ## Using this Node Server

 ### General notes

-TBD

 ### Nodes